 That doesn’t mean you can’t use the same tool to clip hair and trim a beard, though — if you want one that does it all, just look for devices with guards that are long enough to ensure your first pass at hair-cutting won’t leave you with hair shorter than you’d like.
-In fact, in talking to Sposito and four other experts — including three more barbers and one editor who is known to buzz his head himself — they recommended three hair clippers that other barbers told us are just as good at trimming beards.
+In fact, in talking to Sposito and seven other experts — including five more barbers, a Strategist writer turned pandemic barber, and one food editor who is known to buzz his head himself — they recommended three hair clippers that other experts told us are just as good at trimming beards.
 Read on for all of our experts’ favorite hair clippers, but before we get to the products, Sposito has two more pieces of advice for would-be barbers.
-Before you even turn the clipper on, take whatever guard you want to use off “and slide it through your hair, against your scalp”: Any hair that pokes out of the guard is what you’ll be cutting.
+Before you even turn the clipper on, take whatever guard you want to use “and slide it through your hair, against your scalp.”
+Any hair that pokes out of the guard is what you’ll be cutting.
 And even though you may not be able to see everything you are doing, you can always listen to your clipper, which is a great way to ensure you’re doing it right.
 “The minute you stop hearing the noise of hair being cut, it means you’ve got an even line,” he says.

-Best overall hair clipper for men
+Best overall hair clipper

 Wahl actually makes the majority of the models on this list, some of which also appear on our list of expert-recommended beard trimmers.
 While reporting that story, we asked Fellow Barber founder Sam Buffa why the American manufacturer’s name is so popular among his peers, and he told us there are two reasons: The quality of Wahl blades makes its products “the most bang for your buck,” and those blades often “stay sharp for longer.”

-Best less-expensive hair clipper for men
+Best less-expensive hair clipper

-Best regular-guy-approved hair clipper for men
+Best regular-guy-approved hair clipper